Bodykudo/Morphify/README.md

 ## Demo

-Codexa is deployed to Vercel.
+Morphify is deployed to Vercel.
 You can try it on the following URL: [morphify.vercel.app](https://morphify.vercel.app/).

 <div align="center">
   <img src="public/mockup.png" />